Logiqx/gps-wizard/docs/gpx/issues/windsport.md

 ### Background

+The [GPX home](https://www.topografix.com/gpx_validation.asp) page summarises the importance of GPX validation and best practices.
+It is very simple and straightforward to ensure the WindsportTracker exports are compliant with the GPX 1.0 standard.
+This document describes how to achieve the goal of GPX compliance / compatibility.

 ### GPX Validation

 There are numerous ways to check compliance and validate a GPX file against the XSD.
 Several approaches are described at the [GPX home](https://www.topografix.com/gpx_validation.asp), but the simplest approach is to use an online validator such as the one at [freeformatter.com](https://www.freeformatter.com/xml-validator-xsd.html).